 Treaty Reference

-| Article | Covers | Notes for Expats |
+| Article | Covers | Notes |

 |---|---|---|

-| Article 6 | Rental Income | Taxable in the country where the property is located (but must be reported in both) |
+| Article 6 | Rental Income | Taxable where the property is located |

-| Article 10 | Dividends | Generally taxable in your country of residence (France), with a 15% credit for UK tax |
+| Article 10 | Dividends | Taxable in France, with a 15% credit for UK tax withheld |

-| Article 11 | Interest | Generally taxable only in your country of residence (France) |
+| Article 11 | Interest | Taxable only in France |

-| Article 18 | Pensions (State & Private) | Taxable only in the country of residence (France for expats) |
+| Article 18 | Pensions (State & Private) | Taxable only in France |

-| Article 19 | Gov. Service Pensions | Taxable only in the country of source (UK), but used for the taux effectif in France |
+| Article 19 | Government Service Pensions | Taxable only in the UK — declared in France for rate effect |

-| Article 24 | Elimination of Double Tax | Defines the "Effective Rate" (taux effectif) and how to claim tax credits |
+| Article 24 | Elimination of Double Tax | Defines rate effect and tax credit mechanisms |

-Official Resources
+Official sources:

-- HMRC (UK): UK/France Double Taxation Convention (2008)
+- HMRC: UK/France Double Taxation Convention (2008)

 Frequently Asked Questions